 "The modification will ensure that physicians and hospitals can align incentives, which is especially important since they are being called upon to do this more often in the pursuit of providing improved care at a lower cost.
-In the movement to replace fee for service medicine with a model that emphasizes quality, this legislation will facilitate relationships that will allow movement in this direction...
-This legislation recognizes that in the new delivery system models, the emphasis should be on reducing the provision of medically unnecessary services for patients. ...Such services also are not in furtherance of the goal of operating a more efficient, higher quality health care system."
+In the movement to replace fee for service medicine with a model that emphasizes quality, this legislation will facilitate relationships that will allow movement in this direction. ...
+This legislation recognizes that in the new delivery system models, the emphasis should be on reducing the provision of medically unnecessary services for patients....
+Such services also are not in furtherance of the goal of operating a more efficient, higher quality health care system."

 Hon.
-Jim McDermott, May 13, 2014,

-Statement of Introduction, H.R.
-4658,

-proposing changes to the "gainsharing"

-CMP ultimately enacted in MACRA
+Jim McDermott, May 13, 2014, Statement of Introduction, H.R.
+4658, proposing changes to the "gainsharing" CMP ultimately enacted in MACRA clearly not subject to a penalty.

-OIG's view, the statute prohibited use of an incentive that resulted in any change in a physician's practice without regard to whether it was good medical practice or had no adverse effect on a patient's care.
-In the MACRA, Congress made clear that a penalty was intended only if a hospital made payments to a physician to reduce or limit medically necessary care.
-As a result, a change in practice alone is clearly not subject to a penalty.
 Hospitals and physicians can now share the rewards for improving quality of care or reducing unnecessary costs through implementation of evidence-based care pathways and cost savings initiatives, including standardization of items used in delivering care without fear or running afoul of this regulatory barrier.